adityabisoi/json-hub/README.md

 # fetch

-A REST API service for development and testing
+A community-owned REST API service for testers and developers.
+Fetch provides REST API endpoints for different types of placeholders, which can be easily used during testing and development without the need for creating sample data manually.

 ## Installation
 Follow the instructions to get started with the project on your local machine!